 Porcelain Bridges | Nottingham Dental

+Are you considering a dental implant bridge procedure?
 Porcelain bridges are artificial teeth made of porcelain supported on either side by dental crowns or dental implants.
-In this article, we discuss porcelain dental bridges at Nottingham Dental.
+A dental bridge procedure may be the best option for you.
+Learn more about porcelain dental bridges and dental bridge cost at Nottingham Dental.

 A porcelain dental bridge may be the solution for your missing teeth.
 Speak to our dentist today to learn more!

 Are you missing a series of teeth?
 If so, a porcelain bridge may be some of the best replacement possible.
 The construction of a porcelain bridge follows the same principle as an actual bridge.
 While a bridge is supported on both sides by posts, a dental porcelain bridge is supported on both sides by dental implants or dental crowns.

 Porcelain bridges are a series of artificial teeth made of porcelain supported on either side by dental crowns or dental implants, known in this case as abutments.
 Meanwhile, the artificial teeth are known as pontics.
 They’re one of the best replacements for a series of missing teeth because porcelain has the same color and texture as enamel, which makes them look just like actual teeth.
 Furthermore, because of the abutments on either side, they’re firmly fixed in place and don’t come off either.

 Nottingham Dental is one of the best dental clinics for porcelain bridges and crowns.
 Please continue reading for a detailed discussion of porcelain bridges.

 A missing tooth may cause a shift in your bite which can be painful and uncomfortable.
 Book your consultation today and speak to our dentist about your options!